Ban Fan, a Simple Chinese mixed rice bowl

 Fry the eggs in the same saucepan you heated the oil in.

-Then add the cooked rice to the bowls, and top with the eggs.
+Then add the cooked rice (reheat it first if using leftover rice) to the bowl, and top with the eggs.

 Mix well and enjoy!